-The mission of the South Florida Chamber Ensemble is to improve the lives of South Florida residents through music.
+The mission of the South Florida Chamber Ensemble is to change lives in South Florida and beyond by promoting diversity and inclusion through music and other arts.
+Our vision is to:

-2. Create and implement unique interactive arts integration programs for all ages.
+Create and implement unique interactive arts integration programs for all ages and ability levels that combine multiple arts with multiple core subjects.

-4. Promote the music of American composers with a specific focus on local living composers.
+Include the music of unsung composers, including female composers, composers of color, composers with disabilities, and American composers with a specific focus on local living composers in our concert series.

-6. Collaborate with other South Florida organizations to use music to solve social problems.
+Collaborate with other organizations locally and beyond to use music to solve social justice and environmental issues while promoting equality for all.

 The South Florida Chamber Ensemble (SFCE) formed in 2011 when the Art Trio and the New York Wind Trio merged.
 It was incorporated and received non profit status in March 2013 after two seasons of giving performances in Broward County.
 Since then the SFCE has been funded by the Broward Cultural Division, the Target Foundation, The Florida Department of Cultural Affairs, the Miami Dade County Department of Cultural Affairs, the cities of Hallandale Beach and Coconut Creek, The Health Foundation of South Florida, and the Publix Foundation.